LabyMod/labymod4-api-wiki/docs/pages/addon/features/commands.md

 ### The Execute Method
 The execute method contains the code that is executed if the player is using your command.
 If you return `true`, the command will be consumed by LabyMod.
 If you return `false`, the command will not be consumed and will be sent to the server.

-Before you're able to use and test your command in-game, you'll need to register the command by calling  `this.registerCommand(ExampleCommand.class);` in your main class.
+Before you're able to use and test your command in-game, you'll need to register the command by calling  `this.registerCommand(new ExampleCommand());` in your main class.
 You don't need to do anything else, after registering the command and restarting LabyMod you can submit "/notify" or "/alias" in the ingame-chat and your command will be executed.

 === ":octicons-file-code-16: ExampleCommand"
 ```java